Graduate admission FAQ

 If someone is eligible to apply for both M.S. and M.C.S. programs, would you advise to apply for both the options separately or will a single application be considered for both the programs?
-If the candidate can apply and be considered for just one of the programs, which one should he/she go ahead with?
+If the candidate can apply and be considered for just one of the

 We recommend that you apply for the most appropriate option and not both the M.S. and M.C.S programs.
 M.C.S. applicants typically have multiple years of industry experience in computer science and plan on taking courses part-time or online.
 Applying to both the M.S. and M.C.S. doesn't increase your chances for admission, but it does increase your application fees (you will pay two separate application fees).

 The Ph.D. program is not intended to be completed online.
 There are research components to the program that require students to work closely with their faculty advisor on campus.